 12. Wood: Original works in wood that are hand-tooled, machine-worked, turned, or carved are accepted in the wood category.

-Our five-person jury panel will first judge the entries in each medium category and determine the category winner for each.
+Our five-person panel will first judge the entries in each medium category and determine the category winner for each.
 The judging panel will then select the Best in BMDCA Art & Craft Show recipient from the category winners.
+Entries from BMDCA members and non-members will be judged separately.
+Additionally, all entries identified as New Works and those from Juniors will be judged as two additional categories and one winner selected for each.
 A non-voting panel and art show chair will facilitate the process.

 These individuals are:

-Art f& Craft Show & Panel Chair, Alpenhorn Staff - Robin Hamme
+Art & Craft Show & Panel Chair, Alpenhorn Staff - Robin Hamme

 Judging Criteria & Weights